Stóra Dímun

 Stóra Dímun (Stor Dímun) is an island in the southern Faroe Islands, sometimes only referred to as Dímun.
 It is accessible by sea only during periods of clear and calm weather, but there is a regular helicopter service twice a week all year.
 There is a lighthouse on the island.
+It is part of Skúvoy municipality.

 Etymology

 The name 'Stóra Dímun' means 'Great Dimun', in contrast to 'Lítla Dímun' or 'Little Dimun'.
 According to the Faroese placename expert Jakobsen, 'Dimun' may represent a pre-Norse, Celtic placename element, with 'di' representing 'two'.
 Stora and Litla Dímun shows a pairing of two distinctive but separate localities in one name.
 Gammeltoft concluded Dímun is a Scandinavian place name for a double-peaked feature of a particular appearance, reflecting a linguistic contact between Scandinavians and Gaels.

 Population

 Before 1920, the ruins of an old church were present, but these no longer exist.
 There are two peaks on Stóra Dímun: Høgoyggj (396 m) and Klettarnir (308 m).
-The island was once home to many families from the 13th century onwards, but now only two families of seven make their home on the island.
+The island was once home to many families from the 13th century onwards, but in 2018 only seven people in two families made their home on the island.
+In September 2025 the island population was 5.